FunkeyMonk/SurveyForm/README.md

 # SurveyForm
-A small survey form made from html to learn html.
+A small survey form made from HTML and CSS to learn HTML and CSS.